CarlosAlegreUr/InputControl-SmartContract-DesignPattern/README.md

 ## 🎉 FUTURE IMPROVEMENTS 🎉

-- Improve and review code's tests.
+- Improve and review (static analysis, audit...) code's tests.
 - Test in testnet.
-- Check for improvements on data types and structure.
+- Check for improvements on data types and structure (hash maps instead of array in unordered inputs would be an improvement).
 - New functionality: control different functions call order.
 - Make a function's inputs control easily interchangeable between sequence inputs or unordered inputs.
-- Better handeling of posible hash collision with 0 value.
+- Better handeling of posible collision of hashed input with 0 value.
-- Ponder if use of hash maps in unordered inputs would be an improvement.

 <hr/>